11 minute read

 Teachers are time poor, so many schools are avoiding their responsibilities to educate students about digital literacy due to anxieties about their own staffs technical abilities.
 Engage with teachers early on in the process to find out what they need to teach digital literacy.
 This could be bite-sized guides, case studies, videos, training, or regular drop-in sessions.
 Ensuring buy-in is vital to your school’s overall success.

-Engage your pupils
+Engage your students

 Build robust and productive student-staff partnerships to help develop your school’s digital environment in a way that adds real meaning to them.
 Encourage older students to express their views on what digital literacy means to them, and what skills they think they need to live, work and learn in an online world.
-To get your students started, get them to test their abilities in this quick quiz: what type of digital learner are you?

 When it comes to introducing digital learning into the curriculum, educators can’t bury their heads in the sand.
-Instead, it is up to the government, online providers, parents, and teachers to work together to support and protect pupils online.
-Find out more how you can create a modern classroom to encourage digital literacy with a free, no-obligation ActivPanel demo.
+Instead, it is up to the government, online providers, parents, and teachers to work together to support and protect students online.